You can show your entire desktop or just a program to everyone in a Skype for Business meeting, call, or instant messaging (IM) conversation.

 Note: When sharing your desktop, everyone in the meeting can see your programs, files, and notifications.
 If you have confidential information or files that you don’t want people to see, close them or use program sharing instead.

-To share one or more programs or files, click Program, and then select the specific program(s) or file(s).
+To share one or more programs or files, click Present Programs, and then select the specific program(s) or file(s).

 3. On the sharing toolbar, on top of the screen, use any of these options: